self-model/counterfactualVisibility/README.md

 ## Data
 Raw data from all four experiments is available on the project's OSF repository: [osf.io/7v2d6/](https://osf.io/7v2d6/)

 ## Analysis Scripts
 A fully reproducible data-to-paper code (in R and Rmarkdown) is available in the ['docs'](https://github.com/matanmazor/counterfactualVisibility/blob/main/docs/occlusion.Rmd) subdirectory.
+Scripts currently use local paths for data files.
+To read data directly from OSF, change calls to `loadAndPreprocessData` to `loadAndPreprocessDataFromOSF`.

 ## Experiment demos